SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 For the Salesforce event, this smart-description will result into:

-`john.doe@example.org sign in from source.hostname (192.168.0.1) on https://login.salesforce.com`
+`john.doe@example.org signed in from source.hostname (192.168.0.1) on https://login.salesforce.com`

 ## Windows OS authentications